Warren Clarke

-Warren Clarke (born Alan James Clarke; 26 April 1947 – 12 November 2014) was an English actor.
-He appeared in many films after a significant role as Dim in Stanley Kubrick's A Clockwork Orange.
+Warren Clarke (born Alan James Clarke; 26 April 1947 – 12 November 2014) was an English film, television and stage actor.
+He appeared in several films after a significant role as Dim in Stanley Kubrick's A Clockwork Orange (1971).
 His television appearances included Dalziel and Pascoe (as Detective Superintendent Andy Dalziel), The Manageress and Sleepers.

 Early life

 Clarke was born in Oldham, Lancashire.
 His father worked as a stained-glass maker and his mother as a secretary.

 He left Barlow Hall Secondary Modern School, Chorlton-cum-Hardy, Manchester, aged 15 and began work at the Manchester Evening News as a copy boy.
 He later moved on to amateur dramatics and performed at Huddersfield Rep before working as an actor full-time.
 During this period he also decided to change his first name to Warren, a name he chose as his girlfriend of the time had a crush on Warren Beatty.
 Clarke eventually worked with Beatty on the film Ishtar.